EducationalTestingService/rsmtool/doc/config_rsmtool.rst

         - the variances; and
         - a Scree plot.

+    - ``intermediate_file_paths``: Shows links to all of the intermediate files that were generated while running the experiment.

     - ``sysinfo``: Shows all Python packages along with versions installed in the current environment while generating the report.

 .. _custom_sections_rsmtool: